-Our results indicate that fisheries with socially desirable practices act out of the same motivations as overharvesting fisheries; their differences may largely be due to path dependence and not necessarily to differences in incentive40, discounting41, or stock valuation33,42.Equation 111,151428 Path dependence here can be attributed to gradualism, or institutions’ inability to make drastic change, and imposes a strategy resilience that is notdesirable43.
+Our results indicate that fisheries with socially desirable practices act out of the same motivations as overharvesting fisheries; their differences may largely be due to path dependence and not necessarily to differences in incentive40, discounting41, or stock valuation33,42.
+While we cannot infer causality from these complex natural systems, our model provides one simple and important set of socioecological mechanisms that can generate the observed fishing patterns.
+It may be surprising that, given the prevalence of the path dependence concept, we are only now finding strong cross-system evidences in nature.
+This is serendipitous: in addition to data availability for multiple comparable systems, the pitchfork bifurcation we found is more distinctive and observable than other common bifurcations.
+The region of path dependence in our model is large and leads to two distinct attractors, requiring only one commonly met condition (ln(MSY)> in Equation 1); in addition, the overharvesting attractor (F*+ in Figure 1) does not deterministically lead to extinction, allowing such fisheries to persist and be observed.
+In contrast, most other path-dependent models predict a smaller path-dependent region11,15, multiple attractors that transition more gradually between each14, or an extinction attractor28 that limits observations.
+Path dependence here can be attributed to economic constraint (costly harvest) and gradualism, or institutions’ inability to make drastic change, and imposes a strategy resilience that is not always desirable43.
 Path dependence also leaves hope for shifts toward desirable states, perhaps due to social innovations in incentives and valuation.
-However, it is not clear whether resource recovery (estimated at a decade20,44) is fast enough for local institutions to see the benefit of a large downward shift in harvest rate.
-New theoretical advances are required to address the mechanisms and of such a strategy shift
+However, it is not clear whether resource recovery (estimated at a decade20,44) is fast enough for local institutions to see the benefit of a large downward shift in harvest rate, or whether a slow shift can be politically sustained.
+New theoretical advances are required to address the mechanisms and feasibility of such a social strategy shift against the grain.

 Marine fisheries are vital to cultures and economies46, but their path dependence also serves as natural experiments for even larger challenges, where the gradualism of human action may threaten sustainability everywhere47.
 Our work is a step toward addressing sustainability issues by asking not only what mangers should do, but also why they fail and when optimal policies can succeed.